stanbaek/ece387_book/_sources/Module2/lab2.md

 # Lab 2

-### Lab Objectives
+### Objectives
-- You will learn about registers, RAM, flash ROM, and the stack.
+- Students will learn about registers, RAM, flash ROM, and the stack.
-- You will learn debugging techniques like single stepping, breakpoints, and watch windows.
+- Students will learn debugging techniques like single stepping, breakpoints, and watch windows.

+### Overview
+In this lab students will write a program in assembly that determines whether integer numbers are prime or not.

-### Agenda
+### Deliverables
-- [NO] Write a Cryptography program that uses exclusive-or for encryption and decryption.
+**Deliverable 1:**
+* [25 Points] Push your code to your repository.
+You must add comments to your code. **It is your responsibility to check your files have been successfully pushed to your Bitbucket repository.**
+* [25 Points] Provide a screen shot of the following and submit via Gradescope.
+Use **Snip \& Sketch** (Win+Shift+S) in Windows 10 or Shift+CMD+4 in Mac to take a screenshot.
+Do NOT take a picture of computer screen with your phone because it will introduce sampling aliasing (more details in ECE215/ECE315).

+- [10 Points] The addresses of each of the variables stored in RAM and ROM (use the Memory Browser and the pointers you created.
+You can search the Memory Browser by variable name or memory address).
+- [15 Points] The contents of `Res` after execution of the code (use the Memory Browser and change the format to "8-Bit Hex - TI Style").
+If you click on Resume (F8) followed by Suspend (Alt+F8), it will stop at `Exit B Exit`.
+Then, you can browse the memory.
+- [-30 Points] Take a picture of your screen with a mobile device or digital camera and upload it to Gradescope.
+Yes, I am serious...

-## Setup
+### Setup
 - Connect the LaunchPad to your computer via the provided USB cable.
 - Open Code Composer Studio (CCS) and select your workspace.
 - Ensure your Project Explorer is open on the left of the CCS screen.
 - Select View > Project Explorer.
-- Open the Lab02\_Assembly project by double clicking it.
+- Open the Lab02\_PrimeNumbers project by double clicking it.

-## Purpose
+## Complete Lab02\_IsPrime.asm
-In this lab you will write a program that determines whether a collection of integers is prime or not.

  An equivalent C program is given by
 ```C
 if (n == 1) {
     return 0;   // 1 is not a prime number.